 But there is nobody who will pay for your writing reviews within the AppCoiner.

 I am not saying that you can’t make money with this system, but it may be difficult.
 And the main thing is that you don’t have control over the whole process within the AppCoiner.

 I think anyone willing to write a review should have a chance to start earning money online as a business owner.

-How would you like the idea of having your website, your niche, you decide what to write, how to write, when to write.
+How would you like the idea of having your website, and your niche, you decide what to write, how to write, and when to write.
 What affiliate program to join – you will be your own boss.

 Once you get a full-time income you may outsource the writing part and help other people as well.